-Make it relevant – Polished concrete has a certain relevant aesthetic and at the same time a casual attitude that attracts people.
+Polished concrete has a certain relevant aesthetic and at the same time a casual attitude that attracts people.
 Designers are frequently making it their focal point.
-It can be integrally colored when it’s poured or topically colored during the installation process.
+You can integrally color it when it’s poured or topically color it during the installation process.

 Large box retailers started using it in the late 1990s and, as of last year, Target made polished concrete a significant piece of its design concept.
-Target actually resisted polished concrete until it had proof that its customers would continue to shop in the stores without bright-white VCT, and that polished concrete is the right idea for stores like theirs.
-Target’s conclusion was that polished concrete is saleable.
+Target actually resisted until it had proof that its customers would continue to shop in the stores without bright-white VCT.
+They realized that concrete polishing is the right idea for stores like theirs.
+Target’s conclusion was that this flooring type is saleable.

 One is the visual difference.
 Ceramic tile or VCT floors remain the same color when wet.
 Since these floors don’t wet out or darken, pedestrians can’t readily see the changed condition.
 Conversely, since polished concrete has squillions of pores at the surface which absorb enough liquid to leave a visible darker area, pedestrians can see the change and react accordingly.

-Polished concrete is permanent, has a unique/natural look and once installed can’t easily be removed.
-It can be covered with a floor covering or the surface can be physically abraded if a change is required.
+Polished concrete is permanent.
+Additionally, it has a unique/natural look and once installed you cannot easily remove.
+Of course, you can cover it with a floor covering or physically abrade the surface if you require a change.
 It’s sustainable and may contribute points toward a LEED certification.
 It’s highly durable and is ideal for high-traffic environments due to surface refinement during installation.

-Additionally, the installation process results in a flatter/smoother floor and provides greater traction, making it a good choice for vehicular traffic, with less vibration to equipment, fewer employee injuries and easier level object placement.
-Polished concrete has a low life-cycle cost due to its permanency, ease of repair, maintenance and cleaning, making it more sanitary (no grout) as clean concrete won’t act as a host for mold.
+Additionally, the installation process results in a flatter/smoother floor and provides greater traction.
+This makes it a good choice for vehicular traffic, with less vibration to equipment, fewer employee injuries and easier level object placement.
+Polished concrete has a low life-cycle cost due to its permanency, ease of repair, maintenance and cleaning.
+This makes it more sanitary (no grout) and, if clean, won’t act as a host for mold.